All You Need to Know About AC Refrigerants and How to Fix Refrigerant Issues

 Recharging Your Refrigerant

 Recharging means to top up your air conditioner with more refrigerant.
 If your system is low on refrigerant, you won’t get enough cool air coming out of your vent.
-Thus, the recharge is imperative.
+Thus, recharge is imperative.

 Your professional contractor will also find out any major underlying problem, such as a much larger leak, or loose fittings.
 These can cause problems further down the road as well.
-He will fix any minor leaks or problems on the spot, and recharge your air conditioner with refrigerant.
+He will fix any minor leaks or issues on the spot, and recharge your air conditioner with refrigerant.
 Your AC will be functional in no time again!